SimonPadbury/baselayer/README.md

 v.1.0

-Baselayer Is a Splendiferous Yet Miniscule CSS Library.
+Baselayer is a splendiferous yet miniscule CSS library.

 Designed as a good place to start, Baselayer may be all you need — for small websites and blogs.
 Or you may use it as a baselayer to quick-start your mega project.